seanreed1111/sql-recipes/recipes.md

 SELECT e.employee_id, old.end_date…

 The beauty is in not HAVING to explicitly code these statements yourself, and for far more complex uses of CASE, not HAVING to code many dozens or hundreds of statement combinations.
-To explore the solution FROM the data’s perspective, the following SQL statement extracts the employee identifier and the hire and end dates using the same left outer join as our recipe.
+To explore the solution FROM the data’s perspective, the following SQL statement EXTRACTs the employee identifier and the hire and end dates using the same LEFT OUTER JOIN as our recipe.

-SELECT e.employee_id, e.hire_date, old.end_date end FROM employee e left outer join hr.job_history old on e.employee_id = old.employee_id
+SELECT e.employee_id, e.hire_date, old.end_date end FROM employee e LEFT OUTER JOIN hr.job_history old on e.employee_id = old.employee_id

 WHERE e.department_id = 50 ORDER BY e.employee_id;